This page explains how to use the

 Step 1: Download the sample data

-The sample data contains approximately seven MB of data about popular baby names, and is provided by the US Social Security Administration.
+The sample data contains approximately 7 MB of data about popular baby names, and it is provided by the US Social Security Administration.

 The zip file contains a read me file that describes the dataset schema.
 Learn more about the dataset.

 yob2010.txtto see what it looks like.
 The file is a CSV file with the following three columns: name, sex (

 F), and number of children with that name.
 The file has no header row.